madprops/airc/README.md

 You might want to have a dedicated system user to handle the bots to avoid using root.

-You can name it `botdude` for example.
+You can name it `botdude` for example, or just use a user that isn't root.

 ---